slackpropagation/silent-leak-detector/README.md

 ### Major Leak Points

-- Biggest leak: The most significant user drop-off occurs immediately after landing—between the “Browsed” and “Engaged” stages.
+- Biggest leak: The most significant user drop-off occurs immediately after landing; between the “Browsed” and “Engaged” stages.
 A large portion of sessions end without any meaningful interaction, indicating weak first impressions, unclear CTAs, or misaligned landing page content.

 ### Optimization Goals

 - Key engagement window: Focus on retaining users within the 5–20 minute session range, where conversion probability sharply increases.
 Keeping users engaged for at least 1–2 minutes, and ideally up to 10–20, should be a priority.
-- Use this insight to inform content strategy, interaction design, and onboarding flow—especially on mobile where attention spans are shorter.
+- Use this insight to inform content strategy, interaction design, and onboarding flow; especially on mobile where attention spans are shorter.

 ### High-Converting Patterns